Are you interested in a career in healthcare?

 It’s important to be fully informed when choosing your post-secondary pathway.
-That’s why Cestar College has put together an essential guide to becoming a PSW in Ontario, providing a helpful resource to get potential PSW students started on their journey towards a successful career in healthcare.
+That’s why Cestar College has put together an essential guide to becoming a personal support worker in Ontario, providing a helpful resource to get potential personal support workers started on their journey toward a successful career in healthcare.

 A Personal Support Worker (PSW) provides essential care and services to those who require assistance in their day-to-day activities.
-A PSW can be employed publicly or privately, working in hospitals, long-term care facilities, supportive housing, educational facilities, adult group homes, nursing homes, or assisting patients in their own homes.
+A personal support worker can be employed publicly or privately, working in hospitals, long-term care facilities, supportive housing, educational facilities, adult group homes, nursing homes, or assisting patients in their own homes.

-Based on where they are employed, a PSW’s responsibilities can vary.
-Some tasks a PSW may be required to complete include:
+Based on where they are employed, personal support workers’ responsibilities can vary.
+Some tasks personal support workers may be required to complete include:

-- Helping patients feed themselves or with personal hygiene care
+- Helping patients feed themselves with personal care, mental health challenges, etc.

 - Administering medications